uclahs-cds/package-PipeVal/README.md

 Error: path/to/input Error Message
 ```

-If the input is invalid in any way, validate_io will sys.exit and throw an exception which can be detected by Nextflow and handled accordingly.
+If the input is invalid in any way, __main__ will sys.exit and throw an exception which can be detected by Nextflow and handled accordingly.

 ## references:
 Initial design: https://uclahs.box.com/s/eejwmwmdky7wsfcrs8a3jijy70rh6atp